Disaster History

 Signs of Disaster Denial:

-The periods of your life when resources are very tight are times when it is even more important to spend time reducing risks and creating options for yourself and your family.
+The periods of your life when resources are very tight, are times when it is even more important to spend time reducing risks and creating options for yourself and your family.
 Many people just live day to day.
-When resources are extremely tight, you still have ways you can increase the security of your family.
-Aside from careful planning, which is a vital first step, get in the habit of buying just one item per week or per month that you might need in your disaster supplies.
-That way, even for just a power outage, if not an outright disaster, you will have the resources you need to help you get through until services are restored.
-Slowly increase these back-up supplies over time as your budget allows.
+When resources are extremely tight, you still have ways to increase your family's security.
+Aside from careful planning, a vital first step in preparedness, make it a habit of buying just one item per week or one per month that you might need in your emergency supply kit.
+That way, even for a short-term power outage, if not an outright disaster, you will have the resources you need to help you get through until services are restored.
+Slowly increase these backup supplies over time as your budget allows.

 Forest fires, severe weather, wind storms, and tornados are all a part of our area.
 They happen regularly and with an almost predictable frequency.
 They are going to keep happening.
-Despite any negotiating you may have done, or private understanding you have, with the powers-that-be, these disasters are going to happen on their schedule, not yours.
+Despite any negotiating you may have done, or private understanding you have, these disasters happen on their schedule, not yours.
 The ironic twist is that the people who have taken steps to plan often end up feeling like the experience was not such a big disaster.
 It is those people caught by surprise who endure the hardest experiences.
 Not planning is the element that leads to disaster.

 Our area is at risk for severe weather, forest fires, tornadoes, chemical spills with our major interstate running through our county, and even terrorist attacks.
 We have been given enough information to see what they are going to do, and to understand what can happen to the buildings and objects around us when these disasters occur.
 Choosing not to recognize this reality is the equivalent of insisting on a miracle on your behalf.
 Your faith can carry you through scary times, but it is a sign of caring and respect, for yourself, your family, and your community, to prepare for disastrous situations.